Best Cocktail Bars in Calgary

 Prohibition Lounge

 Prohibition Lounge takes you back in time by nodding to the prohibition era.
-Decorated with vintage decor like book-lined shelves and plush leather banquettes, Prohibition has a menu of prohibition-era classics like the sazerac, boulevardier and paper plane cocktails, as well as specialty cocktails themed around stories of the 1920s (which you can learn more about on the bar’s website).
-If you like an old fashioned, Prohibition offers eight different varieties to keep things fresh.
+Decorated in a vintage style with book-lined shelves and plush leather banquettes, Prohibition has a menu of prohibition-era classics like the Last Word, Penicillin and Paper Plane cocktails, as well as specialty cocktails themed around stories of the 1920s (which you can learn more about on the bar’s website).
+And if you like an old fashioned, Prohibition offers eight different varieties to keep things fresh.

 720 17 Ave.
 S.W., 825-734-1920, prohibitionloungeyyc.com, @prohibitionbaryyc